-Aggregate undistributed earnings of the Company's subsidiaries and its variable interest entities located in the PRC that are available for distribution at September 30, 2009 are considered to be indefinitely reinvested and accordingly, no provision has been made for the Chinese dividend withholding taxes that would be payable upon the distribution of those amounts to any entity within the Group that is outside the PRC.
+Aggregate undistributed earnings of the Company's subsidiaries located in the PRC that are available for distribution at September 30, 2011 are considered to be indefinitely reinvested and accordingly, no provision has been made for the Chinese dividend withholding taxes that would be payable upon the distribution of those amounts to any entity within the Group that is outside the PRC.

 The Group does not have any present plan to pay any cash dividends on its ordinary shares in the foreseeable future.
 It intends to retain most of its available funds and any future earnings for use in the operation and expansion of its business.
-As of September 30, 2009, the Group has not declared any dividends.
+As of September 30, 2011, the Group has not declared any dividends.